omarkhater-school/improved-clip/README.md

 ---
 ## Team Leaderboard

 This solution won the class competition (over 100 students) with a test objective score = `19.1594`.
+See the [CERTIFICATE OF RECOGNITION](documentation/1st.pdf).

 ### Evaluation criteria